Protein Chia Pudding

 • Refrigerating: Store leftovers in an airtight container in the fridge for up to 5 days.

 • Freezing: The chia seed protein pudding can also be frozen.
-Freeze it in a silicone mold overnight, then transfer to a freezer-safe container for up to 2 months.
-Defrost the pudding overnight in the refrigerator and stir with a splash of milk if the pudding thickens upon thawing.
+Freeze it in a silicone mold overnight, then transfer to a freezer-safe container for up to 1 month.
+Defrost the pudding overnight in the refrigerator, then stir in a splash of milk if it thickens upon thawing.

 A close-up side shot of a glass cup of protein chia pudding.